Jan Leighley: Publications

 In addition to numerous peer-reviewed journal articles in journals like the American Political Science Review, the American Journal of Political Science, and the Journal of Politics, Leighley has been the sole author of two books, as well as a co-author of one and the editor of another.
 Her first book, Strength in Numbers?
 The Political Mobilization of Racial and Ethnic Minorities, was published in 2001.
-The book sought to explain variations in electoral participation among ethnic groups in the United States by building on a rational choice framework of voter engagement, which Frederick C. Harris called "an important step toward unraveling how participation and mobilization differ among African-Americans, Latinos, and Anglos".
+The book sought to explain variations in electoral participation among ethnic groups in the United States by building on a rational choice framework of voter engagement, which Fredrick C. Harris called "an important step toward unraveling how participation and mobilization differ among African-Americans, Latinos, and Anglos".
 Using several datasets to test her rational choice models, she checks for the impact of elite mobilization, relational goods, and racial and ethnic context on the participation of members of different groups.
 Dianne Pinderhughes wrote that of particular interest was Leighley's finding that mobilization is more effective within racial and ethnic groups when the individuals being mobilized live in more homogeneous environments.

 In 2004, Leighley published the textbook Mass Media and Politics: A Social Science Perspective, and in 2010 she edited The Oxford Handbook of American Elections and Political Behavior.
 Leighley also co-authored the 2014 book Who Votes Now?
 Demographics, Issues, Inequality and Turnout in the United States with Jonathan Nagler.
 In Who Votes Now?, Leighley and Nagler study voter turnout in US presidential elections between 1972 and 2008, illustrating how election laws shape the realities of voter turnout, and finding that voters who turn out are systematically more conservative and of different social classes than voters who do not.

 In addition to her peer-reviewed academic work, Leighley has written pieces or been cited on topics like US voter turnout in media outlets such as The New York Times, The Washington Post, The Atlantic, and NPR.